adamrunner/adamrunner.github.io/_posts/2016-03-26-iot-microservices-and-you.md

 1. Create a new chart, and pass in a reference to the DOM element where I wanted the chart rendered
 1. Tell it to render the chart, and then done.

-If you want to see the source code for the Google Chart implementation, check the [about me](/aboutme) page or [this Gist](https://gist.github.com/adamrunner/8221a232ac68bae90f48).
+If you want to see the source code for the Google Chart implementation, check source of the [about me](/aboutme) page or [this Gist](https://gist.github.com/adamrunner/8221a232ac68bae90f48).

 ### Future Plans

-1. Implement some date or filtering controls so I can use the chart for historical reporting, currently it just pulls the last "page" of data from the SparkFun API.
+1. Implement some date or filtering controls so I can use the chart for historical reporting, currently it just pulls the last "page" of data from the SparkFun API, this usually gives me a couple days worth of data; but it's not filterable.
 1. Switch to using ElasticSearch to pull the data from.
 ElasticSearch is a powerful search index which could allow all sorts of fun things with the data.
 1. Build an iOS app to pull the data directly from the sensor to my phone, in a widget.
 1. Enhance the Ruby component of the application, so it's more resilient to failures.
 Currently if there is a problem it fails silently, and the execution of the script is not retried.
-Moving to a job queue could possibly solve this issue, but feels a little heavy weight.
+Moving to a job queue could possibly solve this issue, but feels more complex than is needed.
 1. Build a JavaScript application to interact with the ElasticSearch API to give us an interface for reading and working with the data.

 Thanks for reading, and happy building!